mattyoung101/tamara/papers/slides/progress_seminar.typ

 #pause

 Problem: Mutation

-#pause
+- We need valid testbenches for these random circuits

-- We need valid testbenches for these random circuits, how would we generate that?
+- Requires automatic test pattern generation (ATPG), highly non-trivial
-- Under active research in academia (may not be possible at the moment)
+- Future topic of further research

 == Simulation
 We want to simulate an SEU environment.
 - UQ doesn't have the capability to expose FPGAs to real radiation
-- Physical verification is challenging (how do you measure it?)
+- Physical verification is challenging (particularly measurement)

 #pause